-Visual Art is mostly a practical subject and therefore tends to generate less homework, however, students are expected to research and develop their ideas for Making tasks out of class time.
+Visual Art is mostly a practical subject and therefore tends to generate less homework.
+However, students are expected to research and develop their ideas outside of class time.

-When Responding tasks are set, class time is provided, however, the majority of the assessment will be completed for homework.
+When written tasks are set, class time is provided; however, the majority of the assessment will be completed for homework.